Handwriting Recognition with Recurrent Neural Networks

 The encoder processes the full handwriting trajectory and compresses it into rich contextual representations.
 A bidirectional LSTM reads the 2D coordinate sequence in both forward and backward directions, allowing it to capture shape symmetry and contextual detail that a unidirectional network would miss.

-Think of reading a handwritten word both left-to-right and right-to-left simultaneously — the model sees the full context of the trajectory before committing to an encoding.
-Because the full sequence is known upfront, using both directions is both valid and beneficial.
+Reading the word both left-to-right and right-to-left lets the model see the full context of the trajectory before encoding it.
+Because the full sequence is available upfront, using both directions is valid and beneficial.

 Design Choices